juutadei/100DaysCodeChallenge/README.md

 ## The Challenge 🚀

 I've decided to embark on the [100-day coding challenge](https://www.100daysofcode.com/), committing to code for at least an hour every day (except for those college hours, of course).
 While I won't strictly follow the official challenge rules, I'm excited to dive back into the coding world.
 My primary focus will be web development, with a special emphasis on JavaScript, HTML, and CSS.
-However, I won't limit myself to just that; I'll also be exploring the C language and diving into other programming languages as opportunities arise.
+However, I won't limit myself to just that; I'll also be exploring the C language ([on another repository sometime](https://github.com/juutadei/Studying_C)) and diving into other programming languages as opportunities arise.

 ## What to Expect 📈